brianwyka/inspire-me-alexa-skill-kit/README.md

-# WorldCountries
+# InspireMe
-WorldCountries - Amazon Alexa Skill Kit
+InspireMe - Amazon Alexa Skill Kit

-A custom Amazon Alexa Skill Kit to find information about the countries of the world
+A custom Amazon Alexa Skill Kit to be inspire by a quote of the day